 Of course, it’s not all roses.
 For many people, it can be intimidating and overwhelming — not to mention grueling — to take ownership of your work life.
 And this is true no matter what type of work you do, whether it’s helping people easily create a website or running your own e-commerce Shopify store.
 With no one telling you what to do and when to do it, you must be strict with yourself.
 You’ll also face obstacles that you don’t usually have to deal with when you work for someone else, such as invoicing and figuring out complicated taxes, as well as not getting paid to take vacations and buying pretty expensive non-employer-sponsored health insurance.

 If you’re willing to take the good with the not-so-good, there are plenty of careers that open the door to self-employment.
-Whether it’s applying your artistic skills as a music teacher, or going all-in on your web development hobby, we’ve rounded up some of the top career paths that allow you to be your own boss and take ownership of your career.
+Whether it’s starting a clothing business from home or going all-in on your web development hobby, we’ve rounded up some of the top career paths that allow you to be your own boss and take ownership of your career.

 What careers let you be your own boss?